rafikbelas/currensee/README.md

 <a name="running"><a/>
 ###3.
 Running the application

-You can either run the application by building, testing and running the project from the source code, or use the Docker image provided on DockerHub to run a container.
+You can either run the application by building, testing and running the project from the source code, OR spin-up a container using docker and docker-compose, OR use the Docker image provided on DockerHub to run a container.

 <a name="source"><a/>
 ####3.1.
 Build - test - package from the source code.
 **Prerequisites:** `Maven 3.6.1`, `Java 11`
-- Download souce code or clone it using `git clone https://github.com/rafikbelas/currensee.git`
+- Download source code or clone it using `git clone https://github.com/rafikbelas/currensee.git`
 - Go to the project folder `cd currensee`
 - Run the following command `mvn clean`
 - Test the application by running `mvn test`
 - Run the application by running: `mvn spring-boot:run`.
 This will start the application on port 8081 http://localhost:8081/api/
 - To test the API endpoints, head to the auto-generated [Swagger documentation][currensee-docs]

-<a name="compose"><a/>
+<a name="docker"><a/>
 ####3.2.
-Run using docker-compose
+Run using docker or docker-compose
-**Prerequisites:** `docker` `docker-compose`
+**Prerequisites:** `docker` or`docker-compose`
+- Download source code or clone it using `git clone https://github.com/rafikbelas/currensee.git`
+- Go to the project folder `cd currensee`
+- Option 1 (Using `docker-compose`): Run the following command `docker-compose up` or `docker-compose up -d`.
+This will build a new image using the and spin-up a container.
+- Option 2 (Using `docker`): Run the following commands `docker build -t currensee:latest . && docker run -dp 8081:8081 currensee`.
+This will build a new image if not existant and run a container from it.
+- To test the API endpoints, head to the auto-generated [Swagger documentation][currensee-docs]

 <a name="hub"><a/>
 ####3.3.
 Run the Docker image from DockerHub